noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 In addition to increase conductivity the impact of higher energy waves could be increased since higher frequency waves also contain more energy than lower frequency waves with the same amplitude.

-It should also be mentioned that tissues containing higher water content, such as skin and muscle, have the highe conductivity at all frequencies.
+It should also be mentioned that tissues containing higher water content, such as skin and muscle, have the highest conductivity at all frequencies.